St. Paul police still seeking hit-and-run driver who left woman critically injured

 Police say the vehicle may be a Dodge minivan, and its front passenger side tire was missing a hubcap.
 The minivan may also be missing part or all of its front bumper and may have sustained windshield or other front-end damage.

-Police say there was a person at a bus stop on the night Edwards was struck, and that person may have spoken to the minivan driver.
-Police would like to speak with that person, or anyone else who might have information.
+Police said there was a person at a bus stop on the night Edwards was struck, and that person may have spoken to the minivan driver.
+Police would like to speak with that person, or anyone who might have information.

 Tim Harlow • 612-673-7768